CorruptedBit/allbutsoftware/Software Development/ContainerDevEnvironment.md

 com.visualstudio.code.tool.podman
 ```

 The podman tool is essential in order to allow to flatpak vscode to communicate with a podman socket on the host and must be installed _within the flatpaks system_.
 In fedora Silverblue 'podman' comes pre-installed. **This guide assumes that podman is already installed on the host system**.
+By giving the command 'com.visualstudio.code.tool.podman', you are probably asked to indicate one of the available versions.
+In my experience, the stable version does not work and one must opt for the 24.

 ### Start podman socket